-commitment to aviation safety and regulatory compliance.
-Bureau Veritas, a global leader in certification services, brings its testing, inspection, and certification services, brings its extensive expertise to support the BCAA in maintaining the highest standards for Bermuda registered aircraft.
+Bureau Veritas, a global leader in testing, inspection, and certification services, brings its extensive expertise to support the BCAA in maintaining the highest standards for Bermuda registered aircraft.

-Since its establishment in 1922, Bureau Veritas Aeronautical has been at the forefront of ensuring safety, quality, and efficiency within the aerospace industry.
+Since its establishment in 1922, Bureau Veritas Aeronautical has been at the forefront of ensuring safety. quality, and efficiency within the aerospace industry.
 By providing comprehensive airworthiness oversight services, Bureau Veritas assists the BCAA in overseeing aircraft operations across various international locations that utilise an Article 83 bis agreement.
 This collaboration ensures that aircraft registered in Bermuda meet safety and regulatory standards, fostering a safe and reliable aviation environment.